owulveryck/blog/content/post/from-cli-to-microservice.md

 }
 {{</ highlight >}}

 Now we have everything needed to turn our cli into a gRPC service.
-With a little bit of plumbing, the code compiles and the service runs.
+With a bit of plumbing, the code compiles and the service runs.
 The full implementation of the service can be found [here](https://github.com/owulveryck/cli-grpc-example/blob/master/server/main.go).

 ## A very quick client